msteffan/fundamentals/02_chapter/README.md

 Git saves a history of the changes you make for you –no need to keep multiple versions of a file on hand.
 Git is also an excellent tool for working collaboratively on a project, though we won't be using those features right away.

-Next, you'll need to (if you haven't already).
+Next, you'll need to install Git (if you haven't already).

 ##Git Installation